 Nearly a year has passed since Freddie Gray’s murder by Baltimore police officers ignited outcries that roiled my city for weeks.
-Though the cameras crews have moved on and the curfew has been lifted, the protests kicked up a dust storm that has yet to settle.
+Though the camera crews have moved on and the curfew has been lifted, the protests kicked up a dust storm that has yet to settle.
 Failures—long-ignored—were thrown into sharp relief, and a beleaguered Charm City was forced to acknowledge its demons.
 The question of food justice quickly came to the fore during and after the protests when many of the corner stores—the only food source for many black residents—were damaged.

 When our own mayor called people fed up with being ignored and shut out of the ever-lingering promise of a better Baltimore “thugs,” “We all we got” came to be the mantra.